 A delay in materials has also increased a delay in projects which, naturally, affects revenue.
 In a survey conducted by the Associated General Contractors of America (AGC) 75% of E&C firms indicated project delays due to longer lead times or shortages of materials.

-2. Widespread work from home adoption increasing residential scope
+4. Widespread work from home adoption to increase residential scope

-While commercial and office space requests have largely gone cold, we have heard talk within the industry about increased demand from apartment developments that advertise “work from home” space as part of their appeal.
-We expect that many MEP contractors will make a shift from commercial projects to the cut-throat market of residential work in order to meet this demand.
+We expect some MEP contractors to make a shift from commercial projects to the cut-throat market of residential work in order to meet this demand.